feltcute/ModdingDocsMGD/Doc/Reference/CombatOnly/MonsterChecks.rst

 **EncounterSizeGreaterOrEqualTo & EncounterSizeLessOrEqualTo**
 ---------------------------------------------------------------
-Checks if the current combat encounter has an equal or greator, or equal or less than respectively, of the given number of enemies.
+Checks if the current combat encounter has an equal or greater, or equal or less than respectively, of the given number of enemies.

 ::